 #7 Embrace a Maxi Dress

 If you're tall enough (5'6" or above), a maxi dress can be a wonderful, slimming garment.
 Keep in mind you want a dress with a shape that is more like a column than a tent.
-If you're wearing a maxi skirt, follow the monochromatic rule and pair the skirt with something of a similar hue on top.
+If you're wearing a maxi skirt, follow the low-contrast rule and pair the skirt with something similar on top.

 #8 Make that Denim High Rise

 I'm a huge fan of high rise jeans.
 The higher, the better.
 They lock in my tummy and when they inevitably slide down during the day, I'm not exposing anything.
 For the most flattering jeans, go for a plain, dark wash.
-Avoid whiskering, flap pockets, or embellishments.
+Avoid whiskers, flap pockets, or embellishments.
 If you are larger in the middle, you might find high rise jeans don't fit well.
 If this is the case for you, I suggest going with mid rise jeans.
 Avoid low cut jeans at all costs.

 #9 Rock a Heavy Pendant Necklace

 Long pendant necklaces serve two purposes.
 Like many other suggestions on this list, the long line of the necklace elongates the lines of the body.
-Additionally, a heavy necklace will indent lightweight fabric, which can be especially useful when wearing a loose top, as it creates shape.
+Second, a heavy necklace will indent light fabric, which can be especially useful when wearing a loose top.
+It creates shape.